 When you have in-network vision care expenses, identify yourself as a Vision Service Plan (VSP) member.
-You pay the \$10 annual co-payment for the exam as well as any additional cost for cosmetic lens options, the portion of the frame cost in excess of your allowance or elective contact lenses in excess of your allowance.
+You pay the \$10 annual co-payment for glasses (lenses and frames) as well as any additional cost for cosmetic lens options, the portion of the frame cost in excess of your allowance or elective contact lenses in excess of your allowance.
 Your VSP provider will submit claims for you.